Learn how you can enhance health care delivery and improve the continuum of care by filling gaps in the health system through patient navigation.

 - Insights into current and future opportunities for patient navigators

-- Understand the emerging patient navigation role and how it applies to various health care and social services settings
+- Distinguish the emerging patient navigation role and how it applies to various health care and social services settings

-- Become knowledgeable about the current health care climate and structure, including transitions of care
+- Describe the current health care climate and structure, including transitions of care

 - Apply the Empowerment Actualization Model© to build therapeutic relationships with clients and help them self-manage their health care

-- Learn how to engage with patients and families in meaningful and productive discussion, i.e. – Be able to identify what can be done to improve patient experience and how to reconcile differences between what patients want and what health providers believe is right for them
+- Assess patient needs and outcomes – Identify what can be done to improve patient experience and how to reconcile differences between what patients want and what health providers believe is right for them

 - Understand confidentiality protocols, advanced directives, power of attorney for personal care, etc.

-- Current patient navigators or case managers seeking a deeper understanding of their role and responsibilities
+- Current professional patient navigators or case managers seeking a deeper understanding of their role and responsibilities

-- Clinicians or caregivers interested in learning about patient navigation
+- Clinicians interested in learning about patient navigation

 Not listed here and want to take the course?
 Contact us for more information at 416 736 2100 ext 22170 or email@example.com.

-With increasing health care demands and the introduction of the Patients First Act in Ontario in June 2016, patient navigation is a burgeoning model of care that is gaining prominence in Canada, the United States, and the United Kingdom.
+With increasing health care demands and focus on person-centre care, patient navigation is a burgeoning model of care that is gaining prominence in Canada, the United States, and the United Kingdom.

 While the patient navigation model was developed in the cancer care environment, it is clear that the model is applicable to many other types of patient experiences.
 For example, the transitions required when children with chronic conditions become adult patients; elderly individuals whose health deteriorates; and the management of chronic diseases such as diabetes, multiple sclerosis (MS) or mental health conditions.

 By engaging in discussion of real-world scenarios, you will have the opportunity to exchange ideas around the patient experience, and develop the ability to better recognize patient and family needs and priorities.
-This two-day certificate course led by clinical experts will formalize your health care knowledge and introduce a consistent approach to patient navigation.
+This two-day certificate course will formalize your health care knowledge and introduce a consistent approach to patient navigation.

 Day 1: 9 AM – 4 PM